netduma/knowledge-base/content/docs/dumaos-3/dashboard.md

 ---
-weight: 5
+weight: 8
-title: Dashboard, Network Monitor and Device Manager
+title: Dashboard and Network Monitor
 ---

 There are many unique features in DumaOS designed to help you to understand your network in an intuitive way.
-In this guide we will cover the Dashboard, Device Manager and the Network Monitor.
+In this guide we will cover the Dashboard and the Network Monitor.

 ## Dashboard